Earl Javorsky’s Grim Awakening

 With this being in large part a noir book, I am certain you can infer what sort of narration you ought to expect from this.
-Somewhat reminiscent of the old detectives like Spade and Bogart, Charlie carries us with him through ordeals he describes through a jaded and cynical perspective, witnessing a world that has, for the most part, fallen to and merged with the darkness that befell it.
+Somewhat reminiscent of the old detectives like Sam Spade, Charlie carries us with him through ordeals he describes through a jaded and cynical perspective, witnessing a world that has, for the most part, fallen to and merged with the darkness that befell it.
 There is quite a bit of heavy content revolving around hardcore drug users and criminals on the bottom rungs of the food chain, exploring the sadness of their lives, the many missed opportunities they’ll never see again.
 While these portrayals sometimes a feel bit over the top, they are, for the most part, realistic and representative of what happens in the real world.
 In other words, the darkness hidden beneath the skin is on full display in this novel.

 With that being said, this story isn’t all doom and gloom one hundred percent of the time.
 There are a few humorous moments of black comedy here and there to lighten the mood, and the more we learn about Charlie Miner the more endearing he becomes to us.
 His love for his daughter and attempts at leading a normal life are nothing if not touching, and his consistently witty, wisecracking attitude certainly serves its purpose in alleviating the suffering his life has incurred on him.
 While a swathe of darkness looms over the novel, it’s not without a few big rays of shining light.